edwards698/ostricheAI/README.md

 * a power supply
 * boot media (e.g. a microSD card with ample storage and speed) atleast 32GB and above.

+You can set up your Raspberry Pi as an interactive computer with a desktop, or as a headless computer accessible only over the network.
+To set your Raspberry Pi up headless, you don’t need any additional peripherals: you can preconfigure a hostname, user account, network connection, and SSH when you install an operating system.
+If you want to use your Raspberry Pi directly, you’ll need the following additional accessories:

+* display
+* cable to connect your Raspberry Pi to your display
+* keyboard
+* mouse

+## Power supply